religiosa1/git-webhook-receiver/docs/systemd-init-script.md

 Restart=on-failure
 # Optional, e.g. for storing DB there
 WorkingDirectory=/var/data/git-webhook-receiver
+# If you're using a unix socket, so systemd creates a /run/git-webhook-receiver,
+# then in config set `addr: unix:///run/git-webhook-receiver/git-webhook-receiver.sock`
+RuntimeDirectory=git-webhook-receiver
 # Extra security stuff, just to make sure your actions won't mess anything up:

 # setting user/group to www-data, assuming that's what your httpd uses and you